OleAlbers/aweCsome/.github/README.md

 We will look there even more often than here.
 And if you have a reputation of 1500 or above.
 Feel free to create an "aweCsome" tag :)

+**Abandoned**
+Please be aware that this hasn't been maintained for a while now.
+Feel free to take over but as I am not working with SharePoint anymore it is very unlikely I will be able to provide any assistance

 ## Using AweCsome
 You can install AweCsome using NuGet.
 You always need to install two packages: [AweCsome.Interfaces](https://www.nuget.org/packages/AweCsome.Interfaces) and the package for the SharePoint-Version you are using, e.g. [AweCsome.O365](https://www.nuget.org/packages/AweCsome.O365) or [AweCsome.2013](https://www.nuget.org/packages/AweCsome.2013)